 Doing business in the EU offers huge opportunity for businesses to increase their market share and revenue.
 But, if you're setting up an international office or transferring data across the Atlantic, you need to make sure you keep it lawfully protected.

-Here are the new and upcoming US-EU privacy agreements:
+Here are the current US-EU privacy agreements:

 4. What if we use digital marketing tools, website cookies, or automated emails?

 The digital world means business marketers are likely to be collecting the data of customers from the US and the EU – and indeed, all over the world.

 In the US, data that needs to be protected is classed as 'Personally Identifiable Information' (PII) - this includes things like names, addresses, telephone numbers etc. Any information used for marketing purposes works on an 'opt-out' basis for privacy (aptly named CAN SPAM (See the FTD Compliance Guide).